NaClhv

 Religious freedom and religious accommodations

 This post is a consolidation of a whole series into one post.
 It's fairly long.
-Click on the following entries in the table of contents below to jump directly there: Introductory case: A Muslim flight attendant who won't serve alcohol Enumerating the general principles at work A Muslim student's home-engineered clock is taken for a […]
+Click on the following entries in the table of contents below to jump directly there: Introductory case: A Muslim flight attendant who won't serve alcohol There is a news article about a Muslim flight attendant who is in danger of losing her […]

 Religious freedom and religious accommodations (Part 5)